der-p0l/pokexpress-web/README.md

 1. Start the Docker containers with `docker compose -f docker-compose.yml -f docker-compose.dev.yml up -d`
 2. To stop the running containers execute `docker compose -f docker-compose.yml -f docker-compose.dev.yml stop`

+**If you install dependencies you will need to rebuild the API image!**

+To achieve this, you can execute `docker compose build`

+### Useful Information

+The server is acccesible at `http://localhost:8000` and the client (web app) is accesible at `http://localhost:3000`.

 ## Production

 Not supported yet.